rwalkbout/walkboutr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of walkboutr is to …
+The goal of walkboutr is to process GPS and accelerometry data into walking bouts. walkboutr will either return the original dataset along with bout labels and categories, or a summarized, de-identified dataset that can be shared for collaboration.

 ## Installation